Maia-Everett/lintian.eu/_posts/2024-09-07-warcraft-retrospective-34.md

 ![The Flight from Lordaeron](/assets/wr/wc3x_undead2.jpg)
 {% endfigure %}

 The door behind Arthas closes, separating him from Kel'Thuzad, and ghouls surround him.
-And... here's where I have complaints about the design of the cutscene, same ones as the author of the [Campaign Masterpiece or Overrated?](https://www.youtube.com/watch?v=UvS0mArxpyo) video voices.
+And... here's where I have complaints about the design of the cutscene, the same ones as voiced by the author of the [Campaign Masterpiece or Overrated?](https://www.youtube.com/watch?v=UvS0mArxpyo) video.

 Usually, Warcraft 3 cutscenes make sense in terms of mission gameplay, and the [integration between gameplay and story](https://tvtropes.org/pmwiki/pmwiki.php/Main/SlidingScaleOfGameplayAndStoryIntegration) is one of this game's strengths.
 Here, however, what's happening in the cutscene makes no sense in terms of both the story and the gameplay.